sibtainmasih/steganography/README.md

-# steganography
+# Steganography
-Implementation of Steganography techniques in Python
+Implementation of Steganography techniques using Python